MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-drawusingd2d.md

 ---
-Description: This topic demonstrates the process for drawing an IWICBitmapSource by using Direct2D. ms.assetid: 11d38c9a-775d-41f7-a193-37b702b29a96
+description: This topic demonstrates the process for drawing an IWICBitmapSource by using Direct2D. ms.assetid: 11d38c9a-775d-41f7-a193-37b702b29a96
 title: How to Draw a BitmapSource Using Direct2D ms.topic: article